Dairy Free Recommendations:

-Healthy comes in all shapes and sizes, and just because someone isn't a size 4 doesn't mean their not healthy.
+The term healthy comes in all shapes and sizes, and just because someone isn't a size 4 doesn't mean their not healthy.
 Hormones, chronic stress, increased toxins in the body, genetics and autoimmune diseases are just a few points that can make it difficult to lose or gain weight, but that does not make someone unhealthy.
 Vise Versus, just because someone is a size 2 doesn't mean they don't eat, are unhealthy or "need a cheeseburger."

 Putting people down by saying some of the examples below can have serious effects on someone's mental health.

-If you are struggling with self-esteem issues or any mental problems dealing with weight:
+If you are struggling with self-esteem issues or any mental problems in regards to weight:

 My personal story

-I work hard for the way I look, and even before I was told I have multiple food intolerances I have always lead a highly active life with good sources of nutrient intake, and for most of my life I have heard "you're too skinny," "someone get her a cheeseburger," "I'm not going to be friends with skinny people this year," "you need to eat a piece of cake," "your legs are too small," "do you even eat?"
-Yes, ever since my "diagnosis," I have lost weight, and that is likely because I eliminated most dairy and grains in my life some being cow's milk, wheat and soy.
+I work hard for the way I look, and even before I was told I have multiple food intolerances I always lead a highly active life with good sources of nutrient intake, and for most of my life I have heard "you're too skinny," "someone get her a cheeseburger," "I'm not going to be friends with skinny people this year," "you need to eat a piece of cake," "your legs are too small," "do you even eat?"
+Yes, ever since my "diagnosis," I have lost weight, and that is likely because I eliminated most processed dairy, grains and sugar in my life some being cow's milk, wheat and soy.
 Let's not forget...
 I was in college, so in reality it was okay I lost a few of the "sophomore 15," (in my case) that never left me.
-However, just because I have a small waist and a flat stomach does not mean I do not work hard to be healthy and in shape.
-I try and work out as often as I can; more so I move my body as much as I can and feed my body with whole foods.
+However, just because I have a small waist and a flat stomach does not mean I do not work hard to be healthy.
+I try and work out as often as I can; more so I move my body as much as I can and feed my body with whole, non-processed foods.
 I am healthy.
-I am not "skinny," and I will refuse to let my intolerances, size or other peoples comments define me as a person.
+I am not "skinny," and I will refuse to let my intolerances, size or other people's comments define me as a person.